Program Policies

 Website: schev.edu

 If a holiday falls on a regular class day, the program is scheduled in advance on Friday so students do not lose instructional hours.
+Holiday dates are announced annually and may be adjusted for workshops, clinical sessions, or facility needs.

 Frequently Asked Questions